callumdmay/cropped-image-generator/README.md

 # Image Sequence Generator

 Python project for converting a video into a sequence of images filtered by classification.
-Simply add a trained model, input your classes and the video will be converted into a sequence of images filtered to ones that contain the categories specified
+Simply add a trained model, input your classes and the video will be converted into a sequence of images filtered to ones that contain the specified classes

 ## Installation
 Download Pipenv and Python3.7